cesium/yearbook/CONTRIBUTING.md

 cd yearbook
 ```

 Then, run the setup script to get all dependencies configured.
-Make sure the database is up and running.
+The default
+value for `ENV` is `dev`.

 ```
-bin/setup
+bin/setup [ENV]
 ```

 Then you should change the `.env.dev` file as needed.
 Run this script again